Equity, Diversity and Inclusion at Writers Theatre

 We hold ourselves accountable.
 We are dedicated to a continuous in-depth, organization-wide assessment of our policies and ways of working that involves the staff, board and community members.
 Together, we are working to improve existing policies and implement new practices that reaffirm that racism, harassment and discrimination have no place at WT.

 The following actions are designed to improve and amplify our commitment to more diverse perspectives on-stage and off-stage, from the rehearsal room to the boardroom, for and with our community partners.
 Our path forward is inclusive and collaborative.
-These steps are part of a journey and will continue into the future.

 - WT’s Code of Conduct, published in 2018, includes our equity, diversity, and inclusion (EDI) values and our affirmation to make artistic, administrative and interpersonal decisions that are firmly rooted in EDI best practices.
 The Code of Conduct is a living document and will be reviewed and refined as part of our assessment process to ensure it fully reflects the anti-racist stance of WT.
 For the full Code of Conduct shared on our website, click here.